 Our main website details the University’s commitment to sustainable development.

-In 2025, Westminster’s Environmental Management System (EMS), which is applied across our estate, received the Platinum Award from EcoCampus for its sustainable planning and performance.
+In 2025, Westminster’s Environmental Management System (EMS), applied across our estate, received the Platinum Award from EcoCampus for its sustainable planning and performance.

 After seven years out of action, our Zone29 building has been responsibly renovated.
 It reflects the University’s pledge to reuse, refurbish and modernise its existing sites through purpose-built, sustainable and mindful development.